tudorscanner/slate/source/includes/_flights_dayView.md

 ### currency

 The desired currency for the page.
 Examples: GBP, EUR, USD
+Skyscanner will set this parameter based on location, IP and history of the user.
+Please do not use it unless you are absolutely sure

 `currency`